Business Personal Property Tax Reform

 Some states have completely exempted tangible business personal property from their property tax assessments to grow their economies; Texas is not one of them.
 Business personal property includes assets that can be moved – furniture, equipment, and inventories.
 Inventory includes the value of raw materials, finished goods, and supplies or parts that manufacturers need to run their business.
 Most states have at least done away with taxing inventory – with all but seven, including Texas, still levying a tax on most business inventories.

-Our association strongly believes that the Texas Legislature should consider exempting either equipment used directly in the manufacturing process, or alternatively, all business inventories.
+TAM strongly believes that the Texas Legislature should consider exempting either equipment used directly in the manufacturing process, or alternatively, all business inventories.
 This would provide competitive tax relief for all kinds of businesses and industries, large and small, and would create an incredible stimulus effect for the Texas economy.